DanielRaible76/3D-modeling/README.md

-## This is a space of my 3D designss for printing.
+## This is a space of my 3D designs for printing.

 ### Description